The Basics: Overview

 - Shortness of breath or trouble breathing (while resting or being active)

 - Feeling sick to your stomach or throwing up

 - Stomach ache or feeling like you have heartburn

 Not everyone who has a heart attack will have all the signs.
 Learn more about the signs of a heart attack.

 Signs of a heart attack often come on suddenly.
 But sometimes, they develop slowly – hours, days, or even weeks before a heart attack happens.

-Talk to your doctor if you feel tired for several days, or if other health problems (like pain or trouble breathing) bother you more than usual.
+Talk to your doctor if you feel unusually tired for several days, or if you develop any new health problems (like pain or trouble breathing).
+It's also important to talk to your doctor if existing health issues (like pain) are bothering you more than usual.

 The Basics: When to Call 911